-Shearwater V, A Rosborough 246
+Shearwater V, a Rosborough 246

 In October 2022, Joan and I “adopted” a well maintained 1997 Rosborough 246 LSV from Bill Hamilton.
 Our plan was to modernize her to Admiral Joan’s taste, but unfortunately she decided not to cruise, thus she (the boat, not Joan) is for sale.